sabyasachiry/synthetic_data_blog/OneDrive - EY/Desktop/Py_projects/Synthetic_data/syntheticData.md

 **Synthetic data** is created artificially, by mimicking mathematical properties such as statistical distribution, probability distribution of the real-world data.
 It is a form of data augmentation practice to generate balanced datasets.
 Synthetic data is used across a wide range of industries including financial services, government,  pharma, medical, and media and entertainment.
 The concept of augmenting data is widely used across a variety of industries to imitate real-world scenarios.
 In ML/AI context it has an important use case in training, validating, evaluating ML applications, for scaling up new services and products with speed and accuracy.

 Synthetic data is a privacy-enhancing technology and can be seen as a potential solution to financial services strugglig with privacy compliance and data access.
-A study published by [Gartner](https://www.gartner.com/en/doc/100-data-and-analytics-predictions-through-2025) predicts that by 2024, 60% of the data used for the development of AI and analytics solutions will be synthetically generated.
+A [study published by Gartner](https://www.gartner.com/en/doc/100-data-and-analytics-predictions-through-2025) predicts that by 2024, 60% of the data used for the development of AI and analytics solutions will be synthetically generated.
+Gartner is ranking Synthetic data as a [forward-looking privacy technology](https://www.gartner.com/document/3987903).
+MIT Technology Review describes Synthetic data as one of the [10 Breakthrough Technologies, 2022](https://www.technologyreview.com/2022/02/23/1045416/10-breakthrough-technologies-2022/#synthetic-data-for-ai).

 <br></br>
 <div align="center">